hugoandradedev/parque-ecologico/README.md

 # 👨‍💼 Project Leadership

-During the development of the platform, I worked as **Project Manager**, coordinating a multidisciplinary team of **22 people** throughout the planning, organization, and execution of the project.
+During the 5-month development of the platform, I worked as Project Manager, coordinating a multidisciplinary team of 22 people throughout the planning, organization, and execution of the project.

 I was responsible for managing and supporting multiple project areas, including:

-- Marketing
+• Marketing
-- Networking
+• Networking
-- Frontend Development
+• Frontend Development
-- Backend Development
+• Backend Development
-- Quality Assurance
+• Quality Assurance
-- Technical Documentation
+• Technical Documentation

 My responsibilities included:

-- task organization and workflow coordination
+• Task organization and workflow coordination
-- communication between teams
+• Communication between teams
-- development monitoring and alignment
+• Development monitoring and alignment
-- project planning and execution support
+• Project planning and execution support
-- technical and operational assistance during development
+• Technical and operational assistance during development

 In the final stages of the project, I also contributed directly to the technical side of the platform by:

-- fixing backend bugs
+• Fixing backend bugs
-- improving system stability
+• Improving system stability
-- optimizing frontend behavior and performance
+• Optimizing frontend behavior and performance
-- enhancing usability and user experience
+• Enhancing usability and user experience

 This combination of leadership and technical contribution helped deliver a more stable, organized, and efficient platform.